bckapokharel/Project_File-Organizer/README.md

-File Organizer
+#Project File Organizer
-A Python-based File Organizer that automatically sorts and organizes files into categorized folders based on their extensions.
+This project  automatically sorts and organizes files into categorized folders based on their extensions.
 This tool helps maintain a clean and organized directory by grouping files into specific categories such as images, documents, videos, and more.

 Features
-Automatically categorizes files into pre-defined folders.
-Supports a wide range of file types (images, documents, videos, audio, etc.).
-Customizable to handle additional file types or categories.
-Handles both current and specified directories.
+a)Automatically categorizes files into pre-defined folders. b)Supports a wide range of file types (images, documents, videos, audio, etc.). c)Customizable to handle additional file types or categories. d)Handles both current and specified directories.

-Table of Contents
+#Table of Contents
-Installation
-Usage
-Configuration
-Example
-Contributing
-License
-Installation
+i)Installation
+ii)Usage
+iii)Configuration
+iv)Example
+v)Contributing

+#Installation
 Requirements
-Python 3.x
+#Python 3.x

-Steps
+*Steps
-Clone the repository:
+-Clone the repository:

-bash
-Copy code
 git clone https://github.com/your-username/file-organizer.git
 cd file-organizer
-(Optional) Create a virtual environment and activate it:

-bash
-Copy code
-python -m venv env
-source env/bin/activate    # For Linux/Mac
-env\Scripts\activate       # For Windows
-Install dependencies (if any):

-bash
-Copy code
-pip install -r requirements.txt
+-Install dependencies (if any): pip install -r requirements.txt

-Usage
+#Usage
-Basic Usage
+*Basic Usage
-Place the script in the directory you want to organize.
+1)Place the script in the directory you want to organize.
-Run the script:
+2)Run the script:
-bash
-Copy code
 python file_organizer.py

 Organize a Specific Directory
-You can specify a target directory as an argument:
+You can specify a target directory as an argument: python file_organizer.py /path/to/directory

-bash
-Copy code
-python file_organizer.py /path/to/directory
-Configuration
+#Configuration
-You can customize the folder categories and file extensions by modifying the FILE_TYPE_MAPPING dictionary in the file_organizer.py file.
+We can customize the folder categories and file extensions by modifying the FILE_TYPE_MAPPING dictionary in the file_organizer.py file.
 For example:

-python
-Copy code
 FILE_TYPE_MAPPING = {
     "Images": [".jpg", ".jpeg", ".png", ".gif"],
     "Documents": [".pdf", ".docx", ".txt"],